Matt Linehan: Coaching career

 Linehan began his coaching career as a graduate assistant at San Diego State in 2020.
 He was hired as an offensive graduate assistant at Missouri the following season.

-Linehan was hired as the wide receivers coach at Idaho in 2022.
-He was promoted to offensive coordinator and quarterbacks coach after the 2024 season.
+Linehan was hired as the wide receivers coach at alma mater Idaho in 2022 under new head coach Jason Eck, and the Vandals advanced to the FCS playoffs for three consecutive seasons.
+He was promoted to offensive coordinator and quarterbacks coach for 2025 under new head coach Thomas Ford.

+He was hired as the Winona State wide receiver coach on March 25, 2026.

 Personal

 Linehan's father, Scott Linehan, played quarterback at Idaho and coached in the NFL and was the head coach of the St. Louis Rams.